top of page

 Peer Support Groups

-Peer support groups are available to anybody with a disability to help build social connections and to allow participants to share personal experiences in a safe space.
-Peer support group sessions will begin in September.
+Peer support groups are available to anybody with a disability who has experienced or witnessed abuse to help build social connections and to allow participants to share personal experiences in a safe space.
+Topics discussed in peer support groups include:

 • Safety